CrazyBoy49z/modx-database-converter/README.md

 In this example, this would set the charset of your database to `utf8mb4` and the collation to `utf8mb4_general_ci`.

 ## A note about utf8mb4
-If you are trying to convert your database to `utf8mb4`, you might receive an error message on about 10% of your tables.
+If you are trying to convert your database to `utf8mb4` using `modx_convertdb.sh`, you might receive an error message on about 10% of your tables.
 For example:

 ```
 Changing charset in modx_content_type
 Converting charset in modx_content_type
 ERROR 1071 (42000) at line 1: Specified key was too long; max key length is 767 bytes
 ```
-At the moment, you will need to change `varchar(255)` to `varchar(191)` in the tables that reported an error, ~until I find a way of automating the process~.
+At the moment, you will need to manually change `varchar(255)` to `varchar(191)` in the tables that reported the error, ~until I find a way of automating the process~.

 ### Solution 1